Gmina Bobrowniki, Kuyavian-Pomeranian Voivodeship

 Gmina Bobrowniki is a rural gmina (administrative district) in Lipno County, Kuyavian-Pomeranian Voivodeship, in north-central Poland.
-Its seat is the village of Bobrowniki, which lies approximately 17 km south-west of Lipno and 37 km south-east of Toruń.
+Its seat is the town of Bobrowniki, which lies approximately 17 km south-west of Lipno and 37 km south-east of Toruń.

 The gmina covers an area of 95.55 km2, and as of 2006 its total population is 3,044.

 Villages

-Gmina Bobrowniki contains the villages and settlements of Białe Błota, Białe Błota-Dębowiec, Bobrownickie Pole, Bobrowniki, Bógpomóż Nowy, Brzustowa, Gnojno, Oparczyska, Polichnowo, Polichnowo-Piaski, Rachcin, Rachcin-Okrągła, Rachcin-Parcele Łochockie, Rachcinek, Stara Rzeczna, Stare Rybitwy, Stare Rybitwy-Miszek, Stary Bógpomóż and Winduga.
+Gmina Bobrowniki contains the villages and settlements of Białe Błota, Białe Błota-Dębowiec, Bobrownickie Pole, Bógpomóż Nowy, Brzustowa, Gnojno, Oparczyska, Polichnowo, Polichnowo-Piaski, Rachcin, Rachcin-Okrągła, Rachcin-Parcele Łochockie, Rachcinek, Stara Rzeczna, Stare Rybitwy, Stare Rybitwy-Miszek, Stary Bógpomóż and Winduga.

 Neighbouring gminas

 Gmina Bobrowniki is bordered by the towns of Nieszawa and Włocławek, and by the gminas of Czernikowo, Fabianki, Lipno, Lubanie and Waganiec.